 If you've actually read my entire profile.

-If you'd ever like to go to a theatrical performance/symphony concert/opera with me, or maybe a baseball game (Giants or A's, I don't care which).
+If you'd ever like to go to a theatrical performance/symphony concert/opera with me.

 If you play chess or bridge.